Seeing is Believing

 The Hyderabad Collective is located amidst beautiful hills and valleys just 31km off the Outer Ring Road in Hyderabad.
 The vistas are almost unbelievable for a place this close to the city.
 Site work on the 132 Ac land commenced in 2020.
 First, road access was provided in 2020 and accommodation for on-site staff was built in the later part of the year.
 Biodiversity survey took place alongside.
 By May 2021, solar energy became the primary power source.

 The 132 Ac collective is being designed to accommodate 88 families with complete food, water and power security.
 The first step in the process was to prepare a Land Use Map.
 It defines the zoning of the land based on physical land surveys, topography, geology & hydrology studies and drone imagery.
-Based on the same, the land is divided into three zones – Wilderness Zone (60 Ac), Economic Zone (12 Ac), and Combined Zone (60 Ac).
+The land is then divided into three zones - Wilderness Zone (60 Ac), Economic Zone (12 Ac), and Combined Zone (60 Ac).
 Housing clusters and cultivation patches are designed in accordance with the economic & combined zones.
-The wilderness & combined zones account for the watershed, lakes, springs and other ecosystem services that are necessary to build our natural capital pillar.
+The wilderness & combined zones account for the watershed, lakes, springs and other ecosystem services that are necessary to build and preserve our natural capital.

 Fencing was one of the first interventions we made to ensure controlled grazing which has a direct impact on regenerating ground cover and improving soil health.
 This allowed native grasses and shrubs to regrow from the native seed bank in the soil.
 In July 2022, riparian and marshy zones were planted with water-loving species to increase biodiversity and strengthen the riparian corridors.

-The food production zone is planned to grow enough grains, pulses, and seasonal vegetables for all the members and staff in a completely natural way.
+The Food Production Zone (FPZ) is planned to grow enough grains, pulses, and seasonal vegetables for all the members and staff in a completely natural way.
 The focus is to use natural resources efficiently.

 Integrated pest management species like Citronella and Calotropis are introduced to improve biodiversity along with protecting the food plants.
 Receded water bodies (especially the lake) are used to cultivate paddy and other wetland crops.
 Untenable spaces between the housing clusters are turned into medicinal and edible gardens.
 These are the simple measures we take to ease the load on the ecosystem.